pikulet/orbital-halp/README.md

 # :adhesive_bandage: orbital-halp :adhesive_bandage:

-This was my first SWE project, an android application to remotely get a queue number for the doctor!
+This was my first SWE project, an android application to remotely get a queue number for the doctor.

 halp: Queueing for the doctor in comfort